denoland/dnt/README.md

 # d2n

-Prototype for a Deno to Node output CLI tool.
-This will output TSC compatible code from a Deno codebase that could then be sent to a bundler (or through tsc) for npm distribution.
+Prototype for a Deno to Node/canonical TypeScript CLI tool.

+This will output tsc compatible code from a Deno codebase that could then be sent to a bundler (or compiled by tsc) for npm distribution.

 Example: